tayebiarasteh/lane-detection/README.md

 # Semi-supervised road-lane markings detection for autonomous driving

+### By Soroosh Tayebi Arasteh

-This project was part of the Labopraktikum Machine Learning in Signal Processing at University of Erlangen-Nuremberg (FAU), EEI department.
+This project was part of the Labopraktikum Machine Learning in Signal Processing of the Electrical, Electronics, and Communications (EEI) department at University of Erlangen-Nuremberg (FAU).

 Introduction
 ------